 - Powerpoint presentations with slides and slides of graphs and numbers

-Mind that none of the above instances need necessarily be analytics theater.
+And you're right: None of the above instances need necessarily be analytics theater.
 There are plenty of useful reports and dashboards.

-However, next time you see that fancy dashboard with all its metrics and graphic visualizations, ask questions.
+However, next time you see that whizbang dashboard with all its metrics and graphic visualizations, ask questions.
 Are the analytics signaling something insightful or simply summarizing performance?
 Having read through the "insights" in your report, do you feel compelled to take specific action?

-A little bit analytics theater is harmless and unavoidable.
+A little bit of analytics theater is harmless and unavoidable.
 Who doesn't like the occasional warm fuzzy—like seeing DAUs (or revenue!) go up and to the right?
-And sometimes a "status update" is all you need.
+And sure, sometimes a "status update" is all you need.